 Revise Community Amenity Contributions

 I’m working to streamline and clarify the CAC process to deliver hard assets like affordable homes, childcare centres and affordable spaces for small business, non-profits, and the creative sector.

 Better targets, better data

 I’ve already helped deliver better housing data through my work in Ottawa as an MP but understand this needs to be more accessible to the public.
-I’ll bring in a real time, online dashboard to track key affordability metrics to ensure we stay on the right track.
+I’m working on bringing in a real time, online dashboard to track key affordability metrics to ensure we stay on the right track.